Most marketing setups have hidden compliance risks. Artgro fixes how your tracking, forms, and campaigns handle patient data.

 Most healthcare marketing setups look normal, but they’re built using tools and configurations that weren’t designed for patient data.
 That’s where risk starts.

 Agencies often apply the same tracking, forms, and ad setups they use in other industries.
 On the surface, everything works.
 Behind the scenes, data is being collected or used in ways that don’t account for how patient information needs to be handled.
+For behavioral health practices and addiction treatment centers especially, this exposure can carry serious consequences.

 Here’s where that usually happens:

+It’s easy to get this wrong without realizing it.
 Contact us and let’s review your current setup and identify where data is being handled in ways that create risk.

 HIPAA is a federal law that protects patient health information – anything that can identify a person and relate to their health, treatment, or payment.
 In marketing, that risk shows up when your tools collect, store, or use data that could be tied back to a patient.